New Info on Water Ionizer Filtration

 “Preconditioning” elements are a good thing in an internal water ionizer filtration system too.
 These preconditioning elements naturally alter the water to enhance ionization.

 Finding a water ionizer with .01 micron filtration or an option to upgrade to .01 micron filtration increases bacterial removal.
-Dialysis filtration is .01 micron for elimination of bacteria and unwanted micro-particulates.
+Dialysis filtration is .01 micron for the elimination of bacteria and unwanted micro-particulates.

 What to Look Out For